Chifffa/rainbow_clustering/README.md

 # Clustering pixels in rainbow images by color

-Simple clustering of pixels in different rainbow/spectrum images by it's color.
+Simple clustering of pixels in different rainbow/spectrum images by its color.
-All you need to do this is:
+All you need to do it:
 * Make **threshold binarization** to preprocess white and/or black background as single cluster.
 * Obtain feature vectors from images using **RGB** or **HSV** color scheme.